lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 source activate jnb conda install jupyter
 ```

 If you need to adjust the configuration, you should create the template.
-Generate config files for
+Generate configuration
-Jupyter notebook server:
+files for Jupyter notebook server:

 ```Bash
 jupyter notebook --generate-config